 - You lack self-discipline and need a face to face tutor to keep you on track.

-- You prefer to learn from just one instructor (Guitar Tricks has dozens of instructors)
+- You prefer to learn from just one instructor.

 - You’re desperately short on money.
-Guitar Tricks costs money (not a lot, but it costs)
+It costs money (not a lot, but it costs)

 - You still have a computer from the 1990s.
-Guitar Tricks is optimised for speed, but using a dinosaur of a machine isn’t going to cut it.
+It’s optimized for speed, but using a dinosaur of a machine isn’t going to cut it.

 Ok assuming you are in the ‘YES’ camp!
 Let’s take a look at what Guitar Tricks is going to cost you…